WPManageNinja/wpsocialninja-docs/guide/social-chat/settings-social-chat-wp-social-ninja.md

 #### **Chat Popup Delay**

 From here, you can delay the chat popup time.
-So, set the time from the **Chat Popup Delay **option, and your chat box will popup, once the preset time is over.&nbsp;
+So, set the time from the **Chat Popup Delay** option, and your chat box will popup, once the preset time is over.&nbsp;

 #### **Chat Open in Pop Window**

-Though you might not always need this, if you need your chat to open in a new window, then enable the option **Chat Open in Pop Window **option.
+Though you might not always need this, if you need your chat to open in a new window, then enable the option **Chat Open in Pop Window** option.

 ### **Show Online/Offline**

-The last** setting **is **Show online/offline**.
-Here you can adjust two important settings** When to Display Online **and** Set the Time Schedule.&nbsp;**
+The last **setting** is **Show online/offline**.
+Here you can adjust two important settings; **When to Display Online** and **Set the Time Schedule**.

 ![chat widget settings 11](/guide/public/images/social-chat/settings-social-chat-wp-social-ninja/chat-widget-settings-11-1.webp)